hanachanX/ImageFileEditing/README.md

 Known Issue: The deleted files in the Explorer are not reflected in the list box.
 Please just reload App.

+* Version 1.8
+I have added an experimental feature to upscale images using super-resolution.
+Please note that this process can be very slow without an NVIDIA GPU and there may be some noise in the output.
+This feature is strictly experimental.
+Please make sure to place Common.py, Models.py, and CARN_model.pt in the same directory as Image.py before running it.
+Also note that the program has not been converted to an executable file yet.

 * Version 1.7
 I have merged the four windows into two.
 I have fixed a critical bug where file selection was incorrect.
 I have also updated the UI to be entirely in English.